tpl2go/toneapi/README.md

 ## Contributions
 This project welcomes contributions and is keen to hear how it can be tweaked to serve your project needs.
 Do drop a message under issues if there are requests

+## Installation
+This is a header only library.